TAtnip/portfolio/README.md

 ## Google Cloud Platform Healthcare - Python, SQL - Google Cloud Platform, MageAI, BigQuery, Looker Studio
 Modern Data Engineering GCP Project.
 The purpose of this  project was to analyze the effect of medication on length-of-stay while accounting for various mediators.
-I perform ETL using MageAI on a Windows instance, upload to google cloud storage, analyze with BigQuery, and end by performing Data Analysis in Looker Studio.
+I perform ETL using MageAI on a Windows instance, upload to Google Cloud Storage, analyze with BigQuery, and end by performing Data Analysis in Looker Studio.

 ## Amazon Webservices DevOps Pathway - C++ - Amazon Web Services Redhat and Windows EC2 instances, Jenkins, Nexus, PUTTY
 Full DevOps project moving an XML Parser program written in C++ from a Linux EC2 instance hosted on Amazon Web Services all the way to a production server.
-Specific emphasis is given to secure set up and configuration of EC2 instances.
+Specific emphasis is also given to secure set up and configuration of EC2 instances.

 8/11/24 - Readme coming on 8/13/24

 ## Microsoft Fabric Earthquakes - Python - Microsoft Fabric, PowerBI
 Modern Data Engineering and Analysis Project.
-The purpose of this project was to extract and transform data using Python from the Earthquake USGS API, then perform data analysis using PowerBI.
+The purpose of this project was to extract and transform data using Python from the Earthquake USGS API, create a functional automated ETL data pipeline, then perform data analysis using PowerBI.

 8/9/24 - Readme coming on 8/13/24